-The Forest River Park Pool is located in the Forest River Park.
+The Forest River Park Pool is located in the Forest River Park adjacent to Salem Harbor near the outlet of the Forest River, southeast of the city center.
 The facility includes one swimming pool for water recreation.
+The pool is currently operated by the Salem YMCA and maintained by a combination of Salem staff and contracted pool maintenance companies.